 Instead of pushing for humanitarianism or helping the poor, he emphasized the inter-connectedness of human-kind and the need for greater solidarity.
 After warning of the dangers of power, his main message was a call for a “revolution of tenderness.”
 As noted in the New Yorker, he elaborated upon this message by saying that tenderness is not weakness, but a path toward solidarity and humility.

 Listening carefully to his words,’ his main concern appears to be powerful individuals that fail to understand that with this power comes social responsibilities.
 He clearly stated that those with power must be humble and tender toward not only other people but the environment as well.
-He plead with his audience of technocrats not to forget the marginalized.
-He also called for more equality and social inclusion and said that if “you don’t do these things; your power will ruin you.
+He pleaded with his audience of technocrats not to forget the marginalized.
+He also called for more equality and social inclusion and said that if “you don’t do these things; your power will ruin you.”

 Even though an anonymous source said the Vatican had been working on this speech for a year, one cannot help but guess that Pope Francis feels deeply worried about the militaristic threats between the United States and North Korea.
 He also, from previous remarks, feels deeply about the rising popularity in the Western World of political parties that take tough stands against accepting refugees.

-Not only is there a rise in popularity of racist and anti-immigrant attitudes, but support is growing for inhumane policies that produce even greater inequality, hardship and suffering.
+Not only is there a rise in popularity globally of racist and anti-immigrant attitudes, but support is growing for inhumane policies that produce even greater inequality, hardship and suffering.

 Upon further reflection, I believe that Pope Francis is so concerned about the many signs of a darkening world, that he felt it would be more important to point out the creeping darkness of contemporary history and its threat to the survival of humanity.
 That is consistent with his warning about power and the powerful.
 Given the potential for evil that comes when the powerful lack humanity, he warns us that tenderness, equality, and solidarity must prevail.